The Glass Castle: Controversy

 The Glass Castle has also been the subject of public criticism, most notably in high school English classes.

-According to the American Library Association, The Glass Castle was the seventeenth most banned and challenged book in the United States 2010 and 2019 and the ninth most challenged book in 2012.
+According to the American Library Association, The Glass Castle was the seventeenth most banned and challenged book in the United States in 2010 and 2019 and the ninth most challenged book in 2012.
 The book has been challenged due to offensive language and being sexually explicit.

-In 2012, in Traverse City, Michigan, West Senior High School's 9th grade honors English class removed the book due to its "explicit language and references to child molestation, adolescent sexual exploits, and violence."
-It has since been returned to the curricula after the school board reconsideration committee voted to maintain the book.
+In 2012, in Traverse City, Michigan, the Traverse City Area Public Schools Board of Education removed the title from the curriculum of West Senior High School's 9th grade English honors class due to its "explicit language and references to child molestation, adolescent sexual exploits, and violence."
+In 2014 it was returned to the curriculum after the school board reconsideration committee voted to maintain the book.

-In 2017, the book was again challenged in Marshfield, Wisconsin, resulting in the National Coalition Against Censorship defending it, stating that discussing its themes including "poverty, hunger, bullying, assault, and alcoholism" will benefit the students.
+In 2017, the book was challenged in Marshfield, Wisconsin, resulting in the National Coalition Against Censorship defending it, stating that discussing its themes including "poverty, hunger, bullying, assault, and alcoholism" will benefit the students.
 On March 1, 2017, the committee reviewing the case voted unanimously to recommend keeping the book in the sophomore English curriculum.